chrishaining/who_dunnit-/hw_scope_whodunnit.md

 changeWeapon('Revolver');
 const verdict = declareWeapon();
 console.log(verdict);
-// The weapon is Revolver
+// The weapon is Revolver - changeWeapon function has been run just before the verdict, and because scenario.weapon is not changing the structure of scenario, it's okay to make the change.
 ```

 #### Episode 6